SPECIFICATIONS

 Qasar II

-Photos: Museum of Applied Arts & Sciences – Sydney, Australie
+Photos: Powerhouse Museum – Sydney, Australie

 Qasar II